chiragsp91/chiragspdev/content/blog/personal-finance.md

 2. It should factor in my emotional state
 3. I should see my goal every time I see my financial tracker.

 To do this effectively I employ notion.
-Notion's biggest advantage are
+Notion's biggest advantages are,

 1. Its simple to use and gives almost all features of excel
 2. It has a good desktop site and a mobile app